 Nothing in this language shall preclude Program Administrators and stakeholders from challenging the IL-TRM Administrator’s proposed resolution by petitioning the Commission.
 Until the Commission resolves the petition, the Commission-approved IL-TRM value shall be the default pending the issuance of a Commission Order.
 The applicable date for the Commission-resolved value will be the latter of January 1 of the year the IL-TRM was designed to go into effect, or the first day of the next month following the Commission order.
 In the petition, the filing party should note all Program Administrators affected by the IL-TRM dispute, and request that the Commission join each affected Program Administrator to the docket.

+Section (iii) of this policy is effective for contracts with a scope of work beginning on January 1, 2024.

 7.2 Net-to-Gross Policy